Randomness and Differentiability: Computable randomness

 \bi \itone $M$ succeeds on the binary expansion of $z$.

-\ittwo $\underline D g (z) = \infty$. \itthree $D_\Q g(z)= \infty$. \ei \end{thm} In fact, the proof will show that the implications (ii)$\to$(iii)$\to$(i) do not rely on the hypothesis that $M$ has the savings property.
-Of course we still need that $M$ is atomless, to ensure that $\Fcn (M)$ is defined. \begin{proof} Note that, since $z \in [0,1)$ is not a dyadic rational, its binary expansion~$Z$ is unique.
+\ittwo $\underline D g (z) = \infty$. \itthree $D_\Q g(z)= \infty$. \ei \end{thm} The proof will show that the implications (ii)$\to$(iii)$\to$(i) do not rely on the hypothesis that $M$ has the savings property.
+However, we always need the weaker property that $M$ is atomless to ensure that $\cdf (M)$ is defined. \begin{proof} Note that, since $z \in [0,1)$ is not a dyadic rational, its binary expansion~$Z$ is unique.

 \n (ii) $\to$ (iii).
 This is immediate because, by (\ref{eqn:DfDV}) in Subsection~\ref{ss:diff_prelims}, we have $ \underline D g (z) \le D_\Q g(z)$.

 \vsps